A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Time on website

-- The time difference between the first and last event in the session (events include pageviews, clicks on outbound links, file downloads and goal completion, including reachGoal method calls).
+- The time difference between the first and last event in the session.
+Events are various actions, such as views, clicks on external links, file downloads, and goal completion, including calling functions like extLink, file, and reachGoal.

 - Site pages load (including page refreshes).